- ART

 California Arts Standards

 In addition to national standards, California also has an educational framework which outlines the types of art skills we want to develop in our students and articulates those through every grade level from kindergarten through twelfth grade.
-We will use the California Arts Standards to guide our lesson development for our K1, 23, and 45 grade level bands.
+We will use the California Arts Standards to guide our lesson development for our K-1, 2-3, and 4-5 grade level bands.

-Behavior Expectations
+Behavior Expectations:

 COUNSELING